This week on Riverwalk Jazz, two contemporary giants of jazz guitar, Marty Grosz

 , Joe Venuti

-But in the years before the electric microphone, hot jazz bands playing in large, crowded dance halls preferred the penetrating sound of the banjo to cut through the boisterous, hell-bent-for-leather front line—to lay down the driving pulse of hot jazz.
-But by the 1930s, after microphones came into widespread use, the guitar made a comeback—especially after everyone heard the great virtuosity of Eddie Lang on radio.
+But in the years before the electric microphone, hot jazz bands playing in large, crowded dance halls preferred the penetrating sound of the banjo to cut through the boisterous, hell- bent-for-leather front lineto lay down the driving pulse of hot jazz.
+But by the 1930s, after microphones came into widespread use in live situations, the guitar made a comeback especially after everyone heard the great virtuosity of Eddie Lang on radio.

-, made hundreds of popular recordings with bands led by Paul Whiteman
+Lang made hundreds of popular phonograph recordings in his short nine-year careerwith bands led by Paul Whiteman Joseph "King" Oliver

 Carl Kress shares credit for launching the guitar as a jazz instrument.
 He was among the first to trade in his banjo for a six-string guitar.
 Given his reputation for innovation, others soon followed suit.

-After Lang, Kress, Johnson and others showed everyone the great range and possibility of the guitar in jazz band and duo settings, banjo players began to take up the guitar.
-The tenor banjo is tuned in fifths, as is the mandolin, violin, viola and cello.
+After Lang, Kress, Johnson and others showed everyone the great range and possibility of the guitar in jazz band and duo settings, banjo players began to take up the guitar, which for some players could be quite a daunting task.
+The standard string-tuning interval for a tenor banjo is in fifthsas it is with the mandolin, violin, viola and cello.
 This meant that aspiring guitarists who had started out on a fifth-tuned banjo had to re-learn all of their scales and chords for the guitar, which normally is tuned mainly in fourths.

-A short-cut solution to this dilemma was the tenor guitar, which uses four strings instead of the standard six, and can be tuned like a tenor or plectrum banjo, thus enabling the aspiring guitarist to use the banjo fingerings he already knew.
+A short-cut" solution to this dilemma was the tenor guitar, which uses four strings instead of the standard six, and can be tuned like a tenor or plectrum banjo, thus enabling the aspiring guitarist to make the transition with a minimum of re-learning.

-Django Reinhardt was the first European to influence American jazz musicians.
-Howard Alden describes how the Paris-based Gypsy came to know the work of the Americans.
+One simply can't celebrate the acoustic jazz guitar without the music of Django Reinhardt, the first European to actually influence American jazz musicians.
+Howard Alden describes how the Paris-based Gypsy came to know the work of the Americans:

 ...some of the records they heard were from Eddie Lang and Joe Venuti, and that encouraged Django to get together with violinist Stephane Grappelli...they decided they wanted to try and emulate those guitar and violin duets but play their own things in their own style."